encoredev/encore/docs/develop/config.md

 seotitle: Configuration for environment specific changes
 seodesc: See how you can use configuration to define different behavior in each environment.
 Making it simpler to develop and test your backend application.
 title: Configuration
-subtitle: When you want to change something, but not everywhere
+subtitle: Define behavior in specific environments
 ---

-It's common to want to change something in your codebase, but not want to change it everywhere the code is deployed.
-Configuration files let you define the default behaviour of your application, and override it for specific environments.
+Configuration files let you define default behavior for your application, and override it for specific environments.
+This allows you to make changes without affecting deployments in other environments.

 Encore supports configuration files written in [CUE](https://cuelang.org/), which is a superset of JSON.
 It adds the following:
 - C-style comments